tkiat/my-writings-public/blog/software/app-and-os/nixos-encrypt-without-boot.md

 # NixOS: Encrypt Everything Except Boot

-## Why Not Full Disk Encryption?
+## Why Not Full Disk Encryption (FDE)?

 A non-FDE disk is considerably more prone to an [evil-maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack) but I don't think I need it considering my threat model.
 FDE sometimes doesn't work with SeaBIOS.
 Of course, some might be able to make it work but I don't think the benefits of FDE outweigh its inconvenience.
 Your needs might be different.

-I came across an excellent guide at [https://ethulhu.co.uk/nixos](https://ethulhu.co.uk/nixos).
-The guide over there is general so that you can apply this to other distros as well.
-This post is based on that guide.
-I rewrite it again just in case that guide is gone.
+I came across an excellent [guide](https://ethulhu.co.uk/nixos) that you can apply the same method to other distros as well.
+I rewrite that guide again for my own reference just in case it is gone.

 ## Steps